loadmill/loadmill-kafka-relay/README.md

   - `topic` (string): The Kafka topic to which the message will be produced.
   - `message` (string or object): The message to be produced.
 - Optional Parameters:
-  - `convertions` (array, optional): Options for certain keys inside the message.
+  - `conversions` (array, optional): Options for certain keys inside the message.
 Each item in the array should be an object with the following keys:
     - `key` (string): The key to convert.
     - `type` (string): The type to convert the key to.
 Can be one of the following: `decimal`, (currently only supports `decimal`).
   - `encode` (object, optional): Options for schema encoding.